Secondary Mathematics

 You’ll spend at least 120 days working in two local secondary schools

-And from getting the most out of your induction, to tips on teaching your first lesson, your personal tutor will be there to support you on every step of your PGCE journey.
+From getting the most out of your induction to tips on teaching your first lesson, your personal tutor will be there to support you every step of the way.
+We have also developed a close partnership with school-based mentors for your placements.

 On successful completion of study, we will issue the following award: PGCE Secondary Mathematics